Charles Schwab vs Betterment in 2026

 Investment Services

-Schwab clients can choose between self-directed and investment-advisory accounts.
-The latter program includes both automated and traditional investing.
+Schwab customers can pick between self-directed and investment-advisory accounts.
+The advisory lineup includes both automated portfolios and human-managed options.
 Schwab’s robo program is free.
-Full-service advisory accounts have a variety of fee schedules that typically are below 1%.
+Traditional advisory programs use different pricing schedules that usually come in under 1% annually.

 • Stocks